lavague-ai/LaVague/docs/docs/lavague-qa/usage.md

 lavague-qa --context ./my_contexts/custom_context_gemini.py
 ```

-### Flag `--full-llm` or `-llm`
+### Flag `-llm`

-- By default, we build 90% of the pytest file deterministically and only rely on LLMs for the assert generation.
-It will create `example_no_llm.py` in our case.
+- By default, we attempt to build the pytest file manually by mapping each actions taken by the LaVague agent to each statement defined in the Gherkin.
-- This default option may result in reduced reliability, especially if the LaVague agent doesn't conduct steps exactly as they are defined in the feature file.
+- We only use LLMs to generate the assert statement.
+This works well if the LaVague agent ran steps exactly as described.

+However, sometimes LaVague takes extra steps that are not defined in the Gherkin.
+In this case, Pytest building will fail as the number of instructions ran by the agent is different from the number of actions defined in the Gherkin.

-**In this case, you can attempt to generate the files entirely with an LLM by adding the `-llm` flag**
+In this case, you can use the `-llm` flag to generate the entire Pytest file with an LLM (and not the just the assert statement).

 ```bash
 lavague-qa -llm --url https://example.com --feature example.feature